What teacher training programs are offered in your country? What is the average duration of these training programs?

 As a former teacher working in the Ministry of education today, what do you think are the main challenges facing teacher training in your country?
 And what are your recommendations to address these challenges in the Gambia?

-“I think the first challenge is finance, to investigate in our teacher’s training programs and even in the entire education system.
+“I think the first challenge is finance, to invest in our teacher’s training programs and even in the entire education system.
 You know, in order to train people, you need to have money.
 So that is our problem.

 According to the United Nations, at least 20% of the budget should go to education.
 For the Gambia far less than that is going to education.
 And as a result, the ministry is constrained.
 The budget that is needed for the government to be able to train our teachers, is very inadequate.
 So that is one thing though sometimes the donor agencies will come into the World Bank, but most of those spending doesn’t develop this area.